 9. To be sure, this lawsuit is not intended to circumscribe Congress' legislative power to address the attack on the Capitol on January 6, 2021.
 Rather, the RNC has been forced to bring this lawsuit in order to ensure that the events of that day are not used as a pretense to indiscriminately rifle through the internal affairs and deliberations of one of the country's two major political parties by an irregularly composed Select Committee dominated by members of the other.

-10. Plaintiff RNC seeks immediate declaratory and injunctive relief to protect its legal rights and prevent the Select Committee from obtaining information it has no legal right to subpoena.
+10. Plaintiff RNC seeks immediate declaratory and injunctive relief to protect its legal rights and prevent Salesforce from disclosing the subpoenaed records, and the Select Committee from obtaining information it has no legal right to subpoena.

 PARTIES